Logarithmic Prismatic Cohomology I: Logarithmic prisms

 Now we use the assumption that $M_A\to N$ is weakly finitely generated to write $(B_0, M_{B})$ as the $(p, I)$-completed colimit of a filtered diagram ${(B_s, M_{s})}_{s\in S}$ of $(p,I)$-completely smooth $(A,M_A)$-algebras with integral monoids and $(p,I)$-completely faithfully flat transition maps.
 This is indeed possible because $M_B=(h^{\gp})^{-1}(N)$ is generated by $M_A$ and $(h^{\gp})^{-1}(N^{\times})$ together with finitely many elements; $(h^{\gp})^{-1}(N^{\times})$ is a group, and its quotient $(h^{\gp})^{-1}(N^{\times})/M_A^{\times}$ is embedded into $M_B^{\gp}/M_A^{\gp}$ and isomorphic to $\bZ^T$ for some $T$.
 (Any subgroup of a free abelian group is free.)
 Thus, the quotient can be written as a union of finitely generated abelian free subgroups $\bZ^{T'}$, $T'\subset T$.
 One may assume that $(B_s, M_{s})\to (B_0/J, N)$ is exact surjective for all $s\in S$.

-Now, we can follow the proof of \cite{BS}*{Corollary 3.14}, which uses Proposition \ref{prismatic envelopes for regular sequenes}.
-Using that the kernel of $B_s\to B_0/J$ is Zariski locally generated by a $(p,I)$-completely regular sequence relative to $A$, one deduces by Zariski descent that the statement of the proposition holds with $(B_0, J, M_B)$ replaced by $(B_s, J_s, M_s)$, where $J_s$ denotes the kernel of $B_s\to B_0/J$.
-We finish by taking the $(p,I)$-completed filtered colimit with respect to $s$.
-(See also \cite{BS}*{Proposition 3.13} for the claim about base changes on $(A, I, M_A)$.) \end{proof}
+Using that the kernel of $B_s\to B_0/J$ is Zariski locally generated by a $(p,I)$-completely regular sequence relative to $A$, one deduces from Proposition \ref{prismatic envelopes for regular sequenes} by Zariski descent that the statement of the proposition holds with $(B_0, J, M_B)$ replaced by $(B_s, J_s, M_s)$, where $J_s$ denotes the kernel of $B_s\to B_0/J$.
+We finish by taking the $(p,I)$-completed filtered colimit with respect to $s$. \end{proof}